“MODERN ART IS A ASS!”

 The image I used was a passing grab shot over an old wall.
 Even with a mid-zoom lens it wasn’t possible to get close enough to frame the detail I needed without trespassing.
 Although metered from a mid-tone and underexposed by 1/3, the camera still managed to lose important highlight detail in the apples.
 Working on the cropped image in software, the matching apple tone and colour were added to the hot spots from elsewhere then feathered and subtly faded.

-In a new layer a copy of the image was darkened and the original apples were allowed to show through by careful use of the erasure tool.
+In a new layer a copy of the image was darkened and the original apples were allowed to show through by careful use of the erasure tool (yes, it’s typically best to paint in and paint out).
 Another copy was then drastically brightened several times and blurred before the application of a merge mode.
 Finally, magenta, green, red and blue were targeted and reduced.

 Increasing the pixel dimensions of this image (interpolation) means it’s possible to print to whatever size I like.
 It’s also possible to scan a smaller pro lab print to retain good quality in much larger sizes.
 This approach is often overlooked.